jpolina/marketplace-api/README.md

-# marketplace
+# marketplace-api
-The API for a simple classified ads website used for buying and selling used goods locally.
+The API for a simple classified ads website for buying and selling used goods locally.